 This page explains how reads and writes are affected by the replicated and distributed nature of data in CockroachDB.
-It starts by summarizing some important CockroachDB architectural concepts and then walks you through a few simple read and write scenarios.
+It starts by summarizing some important CockroachDB architectural concepts and then guides you through a few simple read and write scenarios.

 For a more detailed information about how transactions work in CockroachDB, see the Transaction Layer documentation.

 |Cluster||Your CockroachDB deployment, which acts as a single logical application.|